3devo/ChildbusBootloader/PROTOCOL.md

 arguments), followed by a read transfer (status plus command result).

-A write transfer consists of: A command byte, any number of argument bytes and two CRC bytes.
+A write transfer consists of: A command byte, any number of argument bytes and one CRC byte.

-A read transfer consists of: A status byte, any number of result bytes, and one CRC byte.
+A read transfer consists of: A status byte, a length byte, any number of result bytes and one CRC byte.

 Visually, this looks like the following.
 A white background indicates the line is controlled by the master, a gray background indicates the